Lenders will count this debt as yours

 Are you planning to buy a home, refinance a home or take out a loan for a large purchase such as a home, car or medical care?
-Lenders will look at your debt load.
-The co-signed account included.
+Lenders will look at your debt load -- including the co-signed account.

-"That account will impact your score no differently than if you were the only person on that account," says Barry Paperno, consumer affairs manager with myFICO.com.
+"That account will impact your score no differently than if you were the only person on that account," says Barry Paperno, a credit card expert who runs the blog SpeakingofCredit.com.
 As far as creditors and potential creditors are concerned, "it is your account," he says.

 A co-signed card also has the potential to drop your credit score, says Ulzheimer.

 That's because credit-scoring formulas look at how much available credit you have and how much you use each month.
 The less you use, the better, he says.